carbon-language/carbon-lang/docs/design/README.md

 ### Name lookup

 Unqualified name lookup will always find a file-local result, including aliases, or names that are defined as part of the prelude.
+There is no prioritization of scopes.
+This means that all relevant scopes are searched, and if the name is found multiple times referring to different entities, then it is an error.
+The error may be resolved by adding qualification to disambiguate the lookup.

+When defining a member of a class, like a [method](#methods), then the other members of the class' scope are searched as part of name lookup, even when that member is being defined out-of-line.

 > References:
 >